 As such, it is recommended to use a macro lens when photographing diamonds, preferably one that allows at least 10x magnification as diamond inclusions are visible at this magnification level.

 - Capture the details and angles

 If you can, visually present a head-on photo of your diamond and a 360-degree video.
-The former enables your potential consumers to have an in-depth assessment of your diamond particularly its color and clarity.
-On the other hand, the latter, allows them to experience your diamond from all angles.
+The former enables your potential consumers to have an in-depth assessment of your diamond, particularly its color and clarity while the latter allows them to experience your diamond from all angles.
 As the video rotates, the diamond gleams in motion; thereby, making them see its sparkle.

-Avoid flash photography when photographing diamonds as this will in intense lighting.
-Instead, use a combination of hard and soft light to really produce and capture the brilliance, fire, and scintillation of a diamond.
+Avoid flash photography when photographing diamonds as this is intense lighting.
+Instead, use a combination of hard and soft light to produce and capture the brilliance, fire, and scintillation of a diamond.
 Preferably, use a bright LED light positioned at a 45-degree angle to produce those effects.

 Another lighting option is natural light; however, if you’re in a place with insufficient sunlight, choose a lightbox and a sparkler light.
 The light coming from all directions using these two will help you achieve that extraordinary sparkle your consumers are expecting to see.

 Overall, a marquise cut diamond is the most difficult to photograph while a princess cut is the easiest.
 This is because the former has too many angles while the latter is just a symmetrical square.
 The smaller the marquise cut diamond is, the more difficult it is to photograph.
 Further, don’t forget to clean your diamond before photographing.
 This cleaning process will help you save so much time in the post-production stage.